Geometric Planar Networks on Bichromatic Points: Non-crossing Hamiltonian Path for Collinear Points

 \section{Non-crossing Hamiltonian Path for Collinear Points}

-If we would require for the collinear point set that each edge of a Hamiltonian path is a straight-line segment the problem becomes trivial: an input instance can have a non-crossing Hamiltonian path if and only if the colors of the points alternate.
+If we would require for the collinear point set that each edge of a Hamiltonian path is a straight-line segment, the problem becomes trivial: an input instance can have a non-crossing Hamiltonian path if and only if the colors of the points alternate.
 Therefore, we consider the case where edges are represented by circular arcs drawn in the halfplane either above or below the line.

 \begin{definition} \textbf{Non-crossing Hamiltonian path for collinear points}.
-Given a set of $n$ red points and a set of $n$ blue points on the line $H \colon y=0$, find a non-crossing geometric path $\pi$ in the plane such that $\pi$ consists of circular arcs above or below $H$, each of which connects a red and a blue point and $\pi$ spans all the input points. \end{definition}
+Given a set $R$ of $n$ red points and a set $B$ of $n$ blue points on a line, find a non-crossing geometric path $\pi$ in the plane such that $\pi$ consists of a sequence of circular arcs above or below $H$, each of which connects a red and a blue point and $\pi$ spans all the input points. \end{definition}

-Note that in the above definition if the path is allowed to use arcs only from above (resp. below) $H$, then there might not exist such a Hamiltonian path (see Figure \ref{fig:nohampathline}).